-Four shareholders, representing 52 per cent of the shares and votes in the Company participated in Bong's Annual General Meeting on 25 June 2020 in Malmö, Sweden.
-No Board members and the Company's auditors were present or represented at the AGM due to the Covid-19 pandemic.
+Bong's Annual General Meeting on May 12th 2021 was conducted through postal voting due to the Covid-19 pandemic.
+Out of the total shared and votes in the company, 44.3 percent was represented.
+No Board members or the Company's auditors were present or represented at the AGM due to the Covid-19 pandemic.